 - JPEG is a compressed format that is very popular for digital photographs.
 You can set the compression level yourself, making a compromise between file size and image quality.

 - GIF format is popular for 'artificial' images such as logos or line art which contain no more than 256 colors (the maximum that GIF can handle).
 For images with no more than 256 colors this format is compressed but lossless.
+A special feature of GIF files is that can contain several files that can be displayed sequentially, making an animation.

 - PNG combines some of the advantages of both JPEG and GIF and is set to become popular but it is fairly new and some programs such as browsers may not handle this format well.